Physical and emotional support

 Having a baby changes your body physically.
 It can also affect your emotional wellbeing.
 It can be especially challenging if you have a preterm baby (less than 34 weeks gestation).

-You may experience mental health concerns like anxiety, low mood, helplessness, depression, panic attacks or trauma.
+It is not unusual to experience feelings such as anxiety, low mood, helplessness, depression, panic attacks or trauma.

-You can ask for help from the following:
+You can ask for support from the following:

 - midwife